HOW DOES RESTORE IDENTIFY SURVIVORS OF TRAFFICKING?

-With a background in counseling psychology, Dr. Amanda Eckhardt joined Restore in 2014 to lead our Safehome program.
-Now serving as Director of Programs, Amanda oversees all client programs and impact assessment.
-We recently interviewed Amanda about Restore’s approach to identifying survivors of trafficking and the barriers to identification.
+With a background in counseling psychology, Dr. Amanda Eckhardt joined Restore in 2014 to lead our Housing program.
+Now serving as Chief of Programs, Amanda oversees all client programs and impact assessment.
+We interviewed Amanda about Restore’s approach to identifying survivors of trafficking and the barriers to identification.

 Q: We know that identifying women who have been trafficked is so important.
 What are the barriers to identification?